lastnamearya/Pure-React/README.md

-# Built this Static UIs on my Own :zap:
+# Built these Static UIs on my Own :zap:

 ## Hackernews-Clone